Current Cases

 Overview

-On June 10, 2024, a South Florida jury found Chiquita Brands International responsible for the wrongful deaths of eight men who were murdered by Autodefensas Unidas de Colombia (AUC) and awarded the surviving family members $38.3 million in damages for the deaths of eight of victims.
+On June 10, 2024, a South Florida jury found Chiquita Brands International responsible for the wrongful deaths of eight Colombian men who were murdered by Autodefensas Unidas de Colombia (AUC) and awarded the surviving family members $38.3 million in damages for their deaths.
 The six-week jury trial was the first of a series of bellwether trials in 16-year wrongful death lawsuit.

 Cohen Milstein, EarthRights International and other co-counsel represent family members of the trade unionists, banana workers, political organizers, activists and others killed by the Autodefensas Unidas de Colombia (AUC), a paramilitary group designated by the United States as a foreign terrorist organization, during armed conflict in Colombia in the 1990s and early 2000s.
 Plaintiffs allege that the deaths of their relatives were a direct and foreseeable result of Chiquita’s financial support of the AUC.
 The case is proceeding under Colombian law against Chiquita and under the U.S. Torture Victim Protection Act against individual Chiquita executives and board members.